elizchan/K-Culture-Trivia/README.md

 # K-Culture-Trivia
 Intro to Trivia Setup
--There are 2 players and 100 questions about Korean culture -In order to play against each other in real time there is a random code generator -Each question lasts 20 seconds
+-There are 2 players and 100 questions about Korean culture -In order to play against each other in real time there is a random code generator which players have to enter in input field -Each question lasts 20 seconds
 -The score would be tallied at the end, whoever answers the most questions correctly wins the game